 Definition: Artificial Classification

-Artificial classification is the classification of organisms based only on their physical characteristics.
+Artificial classification refers to the classification of organisms that is based only on observable physical characteristics.

 Just like the microscope changed our definitions of the kingdoms of life centuries ago, genetic technology continues to improve systems of classification today.
 Genetic analysis has allowed us to group organisms based on their evolutionary relationships, not just physical traits.
 We call this type of classification “phylogenetic classification”, or “natural classification.”

 Definition: Natural (Phylogenetic) Classification